nbetts2020/MoE-Asset-Pricing/README.md

 **FlashAttention 2**[^2][^3]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.

-**Online Learning**: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
+**Online Learning**[^4][^5]: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
 By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Fisher Information Regularization, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.

 ## Model Architecture